-As noted by a participant at Oslo+1: 'the 2019 HLPF will focus inter alia on SDG16, which is particularly relevant for human rights, for accountable and inclusive institutions, and for democracy and the rule of law.'
-Another agreed. noting that resolution 37/24 was very well timed because it will allow the linking of the UN's human rights and development pillars to have a maximum impact,
+As noted by a participant at Oslo+1: 'the 2019 HLPF will focus inter alia on SDG16, is which particularly relevant for human rights, for accountable and inclusive institutions. and for democracy and the rule of law.'
+Another agreed, noting that resolution 37/24 was very well timed because it will allow the linking of the UN's human rights and development pillars to have a maximum impact, both in the context of bridging the longstanding human rights 'implementation gap,' and in energising progress towards the SDGs.
+Another speaker asked: 'How can we better use the synergies between UN human rights recommendations and States' commitments under SDG16 as an entry point